EberlyODL/phys211/metacognition-and-the-study-cycle.md

 Which of the following do you think is the MOST important ingredient for successful learning?

 1. The intention and desire to learn
-2. Paying close atenttion to the material as you study
+2. Paying close attention to the material as you study
 3. Learning in a way that matches your  personal Learning Style?
 4. The time you spend studying